What is Flovent HFA?

 Step 7.
 Rinse your mouth with water after breathing in the medicine.
 Spit out the water.
 Do not swallow it.
-See Figure G.
+See Figure H.

 Step 8.
-Put the cap back on the mouthpiece after every time you use the inhaler.
+Put the cap back on the mouthpiece after you finish using the inhaler.
 Make sure it snaps firmly into place.

 Cleaning your Flovent HFA inhaler

 Step 9.
-Take the cap off the mouthpiece.
-The strap on the cap will stay attached to the actuator.
+Take the cap off the mouthpiece by squeezing the sides of the cap and pulling it straight out.
 Do not take the metal canister out of the plastic actuator.

 Step 12.
-Put the cap back on the mouthpiece after the actuator has dried.
+Put the cap back on the mouthpiece after the plastic actuator has dried.